Spooky309/Minecrap/README.md

 glfw3
 libpng (by extension zlib)
 openal (isn't actually used right now, but will be)
-you need a glad.h that matches my glad.c, i should probably include that
 glm

 # Where can I build it?